I used to be an adventurer like you, then I took an arrow to the knee.

 deserts to lush forests, from wetlands to snow covered mountains.

 gods.
 Each Daedric Prince (male or female) has their own personality and patronage over a certain aspect of life on the mortal plane.
 Most of them seem to be rather unpleasant.
 By magic it is possible for mortals to travel to different planes of Oblivion or to summon Daedric Princes from there.
-Seen from Nirn Oblivion appears as an empty void.
+Seen from Nirn, Oblivion appears as an empty void.

 The planes of Oblivion themselves are surrounded by Aetherius, the source of light and magic.
 All stars and the

 sun are in fact just holes in Oblivion through which Aetherius can be seen.
 It is the home of the divine Aedra, who are worshipped as gods by the majority of the inhabitants of Tamriel.
-They created the mortal plane and some of them became mortals themselves and therefore being the ancestors of all races on Nirn.
+They created the mortal plane and some of them became mortals themselves and are the ancestors of all races on Nirn.
 Each culture in Tamriel prays to a different set of of Aedra.

 Tamriel itself has a rich history of which the players learn many things during their adventures.
 Very often there are books to be found at various places with several pages of history to read.